FlavScents AInsights Entry for Benzyl Mercaptan (CAS: 100-53-8)

 8. Practical Insights for Formulators

-Benzyl mercaptan is valued for its ability to impart a realistic sulfurous note, enhancing the authenticity of savory flavors.
-It synergizes well with other sulfur-containing compounds and can be used to balance sweetness in complex flavor systems.
-Formulators should be cautious of its potent odor, which can easily overpower a formulation if not used judiciously.
-It is often under-used due to its strong character, but when applied correctly, it can significantly enhance flavor profiles.
+Benzyl mercaptan is valued for its ability to impart authentic savory notes.
+It synergizes well with other sulfur-containing compounds and can enhance the realism of meat and vegetable flavors.
+Formulators should be cautious of its potency, as overuse can lead to undesirable sulfurous notes.
+It is often under-utilized in fragrance applications due to its strong odor, but when used judiciously, it can add depth and complexity.

 Citation hooks: FlavScents; industry practice